-For those traveling with infants -- with tickets or as lap children -- the U.S. airlines have different rules for how they handle baggage allowances for them.
-For ticketed infants and toddlers, they get the baggage allowance (free and paid) that fare-paying adults get.
-But policies change with lap children.
-Below are the policies on the top five U.S. carriers.
+For those traveling with infants—either with tickets or as lap children—U.S. airlines have different rules for how they handle baggage allowances for them.
+Generally speaking, an infant or toddler with a tick gets the same baggage allowance as a fare-paying adult.
+However those policies change with lap children, who usually do not get a baggage allowance.
+Below are the policies for the top U.S. carriers.